 What to Expect During Construction

-- Construction crews will do most of the sewer lining work through manholes in the streets.
+- Construction crews will do most of the sewer lining work through manholes in streets.

 - Roads will be closed to through traffic, but local residents will have access from one direction.
-You may experience delays.
+Residents may experience delays.